You have no items in your shopping cart.

 What is RangeWax®?

 Schaefer Rangewax® is specifically designed for inclement weather.
 Unlike common oilskins saturated with oil, much of the oil is taken out and replaced with wax.
 Water is unable to penetrate it and the noticeable oily feel and smell is displaced.
-RangeWax® products have been part of our weatherproof collection of garment since 1992.
+RangeWax® products have been part of our weatherproof collection of garments since 1992.

 What Makes Hat Quality?